 The Mickel Library houses over 155,000 books and other cataloged materials (including 21,000 audiovisual items) and 87,000 units of microform.
 The periodicals collection consists of 500 titles in a combination of print and microform, as well as electronic indexes containing more than 20,000 unique journal titles in full text.
 The library also provides access to a number of online reference databases (e.g., encyclopedias, biographical material and art images).

 The Mickel Library exists to support the mission of Converse College.
-The library’s mission, therefore, is to serve the academic needs of the Converse community by providing access to quality informational resources in a setting conducive to research and study.
+As an academic support department, the library serves the needs of the Converse community by providing access to quality information resources in a setting conducive to study and research and by helping students develop appropriate library research skills.

 Now known as the Mickel Library, Converse's library has been housed in several different locations over the past 100 years.
 The Library History page outlines the progress and drive to provide better facilities for Converse students.